||Course Offerings | Spanish

 communication skills.
 Prerequisite for SPA 210: SPA 120 or 121 or 122

 or placement.
 Prerequisite for SPA 220: SPA 210.

 SPA 230 Advanced Spanish Grammar and Composition

-A thorough review of basic problems of grammar and vocabulary with focus on nuances of word choices, style, and grammatical structure.
+A through review of basic problems of grammar and vocabulary with focus on nuances of word choices, style, and grammatical structure.
 This course is designed to make students' writing more accurate and organized as well as to develop a notion of style in Spanish using reading excerpts as examples.
 Prerequisite: SPA 220 or equivalent.

 SPA 260, 270 Spanish Culture-I (Spain), II(Spanish America)

 A study of the character and spirit of the Hispanic people as exemplified